Clint Essers: Fortuna Sittard

 Essers played youth football for RKHSV and RKSV Heer before joining the Fortuna Sittard youth academy in 2007.
 He made his Eerste Divisie debut for Fortuna on 7 April 2017 in a 4–1 home win over Helmond Sport, replacing Jorrit Smeets in the 83rd minute.

 In the 2017–18 season, Essers became a starter for Fortuna who finished second in the league table and reached promotion to the Eredivisie.

 MVV

 On 31 August 2021, he moved to Eerste Divisie club MVV on a one-year contract with an option for the second year.
 He made his debut for the club on 5 September 2021, replacing Rico Zeegers in the 80th minute of a 3–0 league win over Telstar.
 On 14 January 2022, Essers scored his first professional goal in the 91st minute of a 2–1 away loss to Telstar in the Eerste Divisie.
 The following week, he tore the anterior cruciate ligament of his knee, sidelining him for an extended period of time.

+SG Barockstadt

+In January 2024, after being without a club for six months, he moved to German fourth tier side SG Barockstadt Fulda-Lehnerz.

+Eindhoven

+On 22 July 2025, Essers signed a one-year contract with Eindhoven of the Eerste Divisie following a successful trial, returning to Dutch football.